Child Development Services - Frequently Asked Questions

 Am I required to attend the district preschool in my neighborhood or can I choose which one I would like to attend?

-Can I attend kindergarten in SMMUSD if I attend preschool through the district?
+Can I attend kindergarten in SMMUSD if I attend preschool throughout the district?

 Families who live within the boundaries of the school district may attend kindergarten in the district whether or not children have attended a district preschool.
 Families who live outside the boundaries of the school district may apply for a permit to attend SMMUSD schools.
 Attending a district preschool does not qualify for an automatic permit in TK or Kindergarten.
 You will need to go through the permit process.
 More information on permits is available at 310.450.8338 ext.
 70208.